Top 10 Tips For A Great Wedding Day

 10. Keep hydrated and fed during the day

-If you are looking for a wedding photographer that will capture all of your best moments while you get on with enjoying your day, I would love to hear from you.
+I hope these top 10 wedding day tips help you plan a day that feels calm, joyful, and completely your own.
+If you are looking for a photographer who will quietly capture the real moments while you get on with enjoying your day, I’d love to hear from you.